Cancún Mercado 28 Side A and B

 Analysis of Mexico’s Travel Destinations by Franco Magno

-Hi everybody! my Magno adventure lovers.
-Once again, I share all my traveling experience in Mexico through the Magno side A and B. I return to Cancun.
+Hi! everybody my Magno adventure lovers.
+Once again, I share all my traveling experience in Mexico through the Magno side A and B. I return to Cancún.
 The “Mercado 28.”
+Quintana Roo state.

 The typical shopping place also is officially known as “Mercado Articulo 115 Constitucional .”
 Weird name for a typical shopping market, I admit it.